Dentist Reviews: Amazing Tips on Finding the Best Dentist for 2022

 Look at How the Dental Office Responds to Bad Reviews

-As mentioned, even terrific dental offices with top notch service will get 1-star reviews on occasion.
-How they handle these reviews say a lot about the practice.
+As mentioned, even terrific dental offices with top-notch service will get 1-star reviews on occasion.
+How they handle these reviews says a lot about the practice.
 Being defensive is a bad sign, but showing compassion and understanding is a positive.
 To sum it up, unless a dental practice gets a lot of bad reviews, it’s the response that will show if the dental practice has shortcomings or not.

 Are most of the bad dentist reviews from a long time ago?
 Are the recent reviews mostly 5 stars?
-If so, they probably had issues in the past, but got that resolved.
-Therefore, there probably is nothing to be worried about.
+If so, they probably had issues in the past but resolved them.

-Are there a lot of bad reviews recently?
-If there is a large cluster of bad reviews that recently happened, that’s a bad sign and could be a sign that there is an issue with the business.
+Are there a lot of recent bad reviews?
+If so, that’s a bad sign and could mean there’s an issue with the business.

 Common Theme of Bad Reviews

-With bad reviews is there a common theme?
-For example, if all the bad reviews are all about one topic, then it increases the chances that there is an issue with that area.
+Is there a common theme with bad reviews?
+For example, if all the bad reviews are about one topic, then it increases the chances that there is a real issue in that area.

-Pay Attention to What the Dentist Review is About
+Pay Attention to What the Review Is About

-Let’s say somebody rates a Toyota Prius and gives it one star because it’s not fast enough.
-Obviously if you’re thinking about buying a Prius you probably aren’t expecting it to be super-fast.
-Instead you’re more concerned about fuel economy and the environment.
-The moral of the story is it’s possible for people to complain about a topic that isn’t important to you.
-Therefore a 1 star may not be of concern to you if it’s about a topic that you don’t feel strongly about.
+Let’s say somebody rates a Toyota Prius and gives it a 1-star review because it’s not fast enough.
+But if you’re thinking about buying a Prius, you probably aren’t expecting it to be super-fast.
+Instead, you’re more concerned about fuel economy and the environment.
+Therefore, it’s possible for people to complain about a topic that isn’t important to you.

-Typically, when you glance at dentist reviews on Google you can get a pretty good feel for the practice.
-However, if you want to dig in deeper there are things you can do such as sorting by “most recent”, looking at trends, and seeing how the dental practice responds to reviews.
+Glancing at dentist reviews on Google can give you a fairly good feel for the practice.
+However, if you want to dig deeper, there are things you can do such as sorting by “most recent,” looking at trends, and seeing how the dental practice responds to reviews.
 By using these tips, you can usually confirm if the office would be a good fit for you.